 To be considered for the Presidential Scholarship, applicants must meet one or more of the following eligibility requirements.

-- National Hispanic Scholars who rank in the top 10% of their graduating class
+- College Board Recognition Program scholars (African American, Hispanic or Latinx, or Indigenous) who rank in the top 10% of their graduating class

 - Rank in the top 5% of their graduating class OR